helfertool/helfertool/doc/source/user/new-event.rst

 E-Mail:
     This mail address is used as sender of the confirmation mails.
     It is possible that some people response to these mails when they want to contact you.
-So you should make sure that mails sent to this address as read.
+So you should make sure that mails sent to this address are read.

     Additionally a mail is sent to this address if someone gives a wrong mail